Moore Marsden Law, Calculation and Examples During Divorce

-The words Moore Marsden don’t have much meaning to the average person.
-Moore Marsden could be a person’s unusual name or a couple of random words put together.
+The words Moore Marsden don't have much meaning to the average person.
+Moore Marsden could be a person's unusual name or a couple of random words put together.
 But to family law lawyers, the words are almost as familiar as community and separate property.

 Moore Marsden is the name of two separate cases decided by our Supreme Court (Marriage of Moore in 1980) and subsequently by our appellate court (Marriage of Marsden in 1982) that deal with the issue of whether the community should receive any money as a result of mortgage payments made during the marriage on a home that was owned by one spouse prior to the marriage or is otherwise that spouse’s separate property.

 To understand the Moore Marsden formula and analysis better, let's look at the Marriage of Marsden case.

 The husband in that case purchased a home prior to marriage for $38,300.
 He made a down payment on the home in the amount of $8300 and obtained a loan for the remaining balance of $30,000.
 By the time the husband got married, he had reduced the principal amount due on the mortgage by $7000.
 Once the husband and wife became married, additional mortgage payments were made on the house and the principal amount of the loan was reduced by an additional $9200.
 After the husband and wife separated the husband continued to make the mortgage payments and reduced the principal by an additional $655.